HL7/fhir/guides/daf2/pages/_includes/daf-core-patient-summary.md

     - May include additional race codes from [CDC Race Codes]

 4. One or more ethnicity codes in  `Patient.extension`=[US Core ethnicity Extension] which:
-    - Must include at least one code from [OMB Ethnicity Categories]
+    - Must include one code from [OMB Ethnicity Categories]
     - May include additional race codes from [CDC Ethnicity Codes]

 5. One Birth Sex in `Patient.extension`= [US Core Patient Birth Sex] which has an [required](http://hl7-fhir.github.io/terminologies.html#required) binding to: